Four top sleep tips for busy mums

 Invest in a high quality mattress

-The last thing that you need after a long day is to fall into bed on a mattress that doesn’t support you well or is just not that comfortable anymore.
+The last thing that you need after a long day is to fall into bed on a mattress that doesn’t support you or isn’t comfortable anymore.
 If you’ve had your mattress for a number of years, it’s probably time to think about investing in a new one.
-After all, it’s one of the most important and most used pieces of furniture in your home.
-A new mattress will do wonders for your sleep and helps ensure that you wake up feeling refreshed and pain-free – read this article for more information on choosing the best mattress for you.
+A new mattress will do wonders for your sleep and help ensure that you wake up feeling refreshed and pain-free – read this article for more information on choosing the best mattress.

 Wind down early

-For mums with young children, chances are that at least one of them is going to get you up in the middle of the night.
-And if they don’t, I don’t want to hear about your tales of long and glorious nights sleep.
-So, winding down early is your best bet at making sure that you’ve had enough sleep before this happens.
-I try to go to bed earlier than I did before the kids came along – given the frequent interruptions of sleep that tend to be commonplace, it’s best to go to bed around nine hours before you need to wake up to make up for them.
-I fell fail to staying up really late just to have ‘time to myself’ seeing as the kids had zapped all of my time during the day, but I just found myself getting so exhausted and a bit burnt out.
+For mums with young children, chances are at least one of them is going to get you up in the middle of the night.
+[And if they don’t, I don’t want to hear about your tales of long and glorious nights sleep] So, winding down early is your best bet at making sure you’ve had enough sleep before this happens.
+I fell foul to staying up really late just to have ‘time to myself’ seeing as the kids had zapped all of my time during the day, but I just found myself getting so exhausted and a bit burnt out.
 Check out some of my self care top tips here.

 Sleep in a dark room

-Given that many of us have a unique schedule that often means going to bed earlier than usual, it can be difficult to wind down if it’s still light outside or outdoor noises are keeping you awake.
-Room darkening shades and black-out curtains are a great way to help you go to sleep earlier, or you could try wearing a silk mask to block out the light and protect your skin at the same time.
+Room darkening shades and black-out curtains are a great way to help you get to sleep earlier, or you could try wearing a silk mask to block out the light and protect your skin at the same time.
 White noise or wearing ear-plugs to bed can also help you block out unwanted sounds.

 Prepare for tomorrow

-Making sure that you’re ready and prepared for the next day can help you relax as there’s less to stress about during bedtime.
-Spending time getting the kids’ clothes and everything else ready for school the next day, preparing your own outfit for work in the evening and making packed lunches before you go to bed gives you less to worry about as it’s already done.
-This is one that I have just started at the turn of this year and I am already finding in just a week that I’m a lot more organised and less stressed!
+Making sure that you’re ready and prepared for the next day can help you relax as there’s less to stress about in the morning.
+Spending time getting the kids’ clothes and everything else ready for school, preparing your own outfit for work in the evening and making lunches before you go to bed gives you less to worry about.
+This is one that I’ve just started and I’m already finding that I’m a lot more organised and less stressed!